Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Proofs and Technical Lemmas

 \subsection{What the bounds do not include}

-The surrogate and budgeted information bounds describe \emph{model} limits: they do not include (i) finite-sample dispersion control from the sample cap (we encode it population-wise via $\rho$) or (ii) the oracle first-stage uncertainty (added separately by \textsc{OUA}).
+The surrogate and budgeted information bounds describe \emph{model} limits: they do not include (i) finite-sample dispersion control from the sample cap (we encode it population-wise via $\rho$) or (ii) the oracle first-stage uncertainty (added separately by calibration-aware inference).